 If you have any experience with video editing and producing, then you should seriously look into starting a YouTube channel.
 The top earners on YouTube specialize in a variety of niches—including video game streamers, unboxing videos, personal vlogs, and makeup tutorials—and net millions of dollars per year.
 The YouTube user that makes the most per year?
-A seven-year-old kid who reviews toys.
+A 7-year-old kid who reviews toys.

 While you probably won’t make millions during the first year, but growing your audience after a while could bring in money from ads, channel memberships, and brand deals.

 Depending on your skillset, you could pick up consulting in anything from marketing and business to law and politics.
 Think you can help a business grow their follower count in one week?
 Know exactly which companies are worth investing in?
 Have a knack for helping small business stay in the green?
 Consulting is a great way to make those skills work for you.

 It might take a little more work than other online jobs on the list, since you’ll need to make your own website, consider getting certified to build credibility, and build up a resume that backs up your expertise.
 But if you can jump through those hoops, consulting can not only grow your income, but can also help you make some valuable professional connections.

 Just know: if you want to bring in the big bucks with consulting, you’re going to need to know how to network.
 Play your cards right, and you could turn consulting into a successful webinar series or public speaking circuit!

 Yeah, it sounds weird, but you read that right.
 If you have some sort of medical credentials—whether it’s an advanced nursing degree, an RN license, or an LPN—you have a surprising amount of options for making money online.